siren-wang/blog-code/blog/_post/TOFEL ESSAY TEMPLATE.md

 Finally, the reading asserts that ... , but the speaker maintains that ...
 He/She proves it by pointing out that ...
 Additionally, ...

+believes, claims, argues, states, indicates contends (against), counters, challenge, rebuts

 Different people have distinct perspectives in regard to/There has been a long-standing debate about whether or not ... / Many debates on ... held among the government side and the intellectuals / Opinion is divided on whether ...
 Although it is a little cumbersome to reach a consensus on this issue, a large percentage of ... prefer to ...
-Conversely, I, to a great extent, disagree with the point of view which ...
+Conversely (just the opposite) I, to a great extent, disagree with the point of view which ...
 My reasons are manifold, among which the most significant ones are substantiated in the following paragraphs.

+To commence with,

 To sum up, considering the aforementioned arguments, we may draw the conclusion ...